Square principles in Pmax extensions: Forcing the square inaccessibility of

-\begin{remark} In consistency strength, the assumption of Theorem \ref{theorem:sqcofoo} is below a Woodin limit of Woodin cardinals; this follows from the proof of Sargsyan \cite[Theorem, 3.7.3]{S}.
-In turn, this assumption is equiconsistent with a determinacy statement that is easier to state.
-In fact, something stronger than mere equiconsistency holds, as we proceed to sketch:
+\begin{remark} In terms of consistency strength, the hypothesis of Theorem \ref{theorem:sqcofoo} is below a Woodin limit of Woodin cardinals; this follows from the proof of Sargsyan \cite[Theorem, 3.7.3]{S} (see also \cite{S15a, S15b}).
+Furthermore, the hypothesis is equiconsistent with a determinacy statement that is easier to state.
+In fact, something stronger than mere equiconsistency holds, as we proceed to sketch. \end{remark}

-Assume $\V=L({\mathcal P}(\R))$ and that $\AD_\R$ holds.
-We claim that, at least in the presence of the $\hod$ analysis, see Sargsyan \cite{S}, the key requirement that there are stationarily many $\theta$ in the Solovay sequence that have cofinality $\omega_1$ and are regular in $\HOD$ is actually equivalent to (perhaps restricting to an inner model) requiring that $\Theta$ is Mahlo to measurables of $\HOD$, that is, that there is a stationary subset of $\Theta$ consisting of cardinals that are measurable in $\HOD$.
+\begin{theorem} Assume $\AD^{+} + \Unif$ +$\V=\mathrm{L}({\mathcal P}(\R))$, and that the $\HOD$ analysis applies.
+Then the following are equivalent. \begin{enumerate} \item $\HOD\models ``\Theta$ is Mahlo to measurables". \item $\Theta$ is Mahlo to measurables of $\HOD$. \item There are stationarily many $\theta$ in the Solovay sequence that have cofinality $\omega_1$ and are regular in $\HOD$. \end{enumerate} \end{theorem} \begin{proof} That clause 2 implies clause 1 is immediate.
+Assume now that clause 1 holds.
+Let We have that $\HOD\models ``S$ is stationary".
+It follows from Theorem \ref{regpres} that $S$ is stationary in $\V$.
+Hence, clause 1 implies clause 2.

-To see this, assume we can use the $\hod$ analysis.
-If $\Theta$ is Mahlo to measurables of $\hod$, then we may assume the cardinals in the relevant stationary set are all in the Solovay sequence.
-Moreover, in $\V$ they must have cofinality at least $\omega_1$.
-The $\hod$ analysis is used here to lift Steel \cite[Lemma 8.25]{Steel} to our context.